 Laser therapy is the application of light at a certain wavelength that helps to promote blood flow, healing, and the relief of pain.

-Laser therapy can be used for pain management in a variety of conditions including: Arthritis, intervetebral disc disease, cruciate ligament tears, patella luxation, hip dysplasia, elbow dysplasia, and more.
+Laser therapy can be used for pain management in a variety of conditions including arthritis, intervertebral disc disease, cruciate ligament tears, patella luxation, hip dysplasia, elbow dysplasia, and more.

-Best of all Laser Therapy is painless, and non-invasive.
-A “probe” is placed onto the painful area, or hovered above an open wound for a period of time established by the veterinarian.
-The light admitted from the “probe” stimulates blood flow.
+Best of all, Laser Therapy is painless and non-invasive.
+A probe is placed onto the painful area or hovered above an open wound for a period of time established by the veterinarian.
+The light emitted from the probe stimulates blood flow.